derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened Mid-Indian Ridge, and had a magnitude of 5.5.
-The most intense tremor or earthquake in the last month happened 64 km NNW of Bandar Abbas, Iran and had a magnitude of 6.3, this was updated at 07/12, 2021 17:36.
+The last tremor or earthquake happened 108 km W of Murghob, Tajikistan, and had a magnitude of 4.4.
+The most intense tremor or earthquake in the last month happened southern Iran and had a magnitude of 6.3, this was updated at 08/12, 2021 02:03.
 Thanks stackoverflow!!